 What is Chandra Darshan?

-The time just after the sunset is regarded as the most favorable time for moon sight or Chandra Darshan.
-Check the Choghadiya to predict the best and most auspicious time for Chandra Darshan.
+Chandra Darshan or sighting of the moon is considered a fortunate event in Hinduism.
+It happens once a month in the Hindu calendar.
+Chandra Darshan is observed when the Moon becomes visible for the first time after new moon day or Amavasya.
+The time just after the sunset is regarded as the most favorable time for moon sighting or Chandra Darshan.
+Check the Choghadiya to find out the most auspicious time for Chandra Darshan.

 What are the rituals of Chandra Darshan?

 The following rituals are performed on the day of Chandra Darshan:

 - Worship Moon God on this day.
 Find out the timings for Chandra Darshan from Choghadiya.

 - Observe fast for pleasing Chandra Dev.
 Refrain from having food throughout the day.

 - The fast concludes once the moon is visible and you have offered your prayers.

 - Donating eatables and goods is an integral aspect of Chandra Darshan Festival.
 People usually donate sugar, rice and clothes to the Brahmins on this day.

 - Women keep a fast for long and healthy lives of their spouses and seek to remove obstacles from their married lives.